WWU-241-CSCI/Lab2/README.md

 ## Git and submission for Lab 2

 For this lab, you will be working in your A1 repository.
 If you have not yet accepted the Github Classroom invitation, find the link on canvas and clone your repository as per the instructions for A1.
-You will submit your code for this lab by committing and pushing the changes to your `SortsTest.java` file to your remote A1 respository on GitHub.
+You will submit your code for this lab by committing and pushing the changes in `SortsTest.java` and `Sorts.java` to your remote A1 respository on GitHub.

 *It is recommended that you commit your changes regularly, at least once per method you implement.
 When you have something working, push your changes to GitHub.*